stealthybox/crio-nix/slides.md

 ---
 title: "Rethinking the Container Layer with Nix"
-subtitle: "Where we're going, we won't need layers."
+subtitle: "Where we're going, we won't need overlay."
 author:
 - "Leigh Capili"
 - "Tom Bereknyei"